2006 Tour de Romandie: Stage 3 – April 28: Bienne–Leysin, 164.6km

 Stage Three featured a relatively flat stage profile until the final 15 km, where the course shifted to a 1st Category climb up to the Swiss mountain resort of Leysin.
-A breakaway from the peloton after 25 km, led by Wouter Weylandt of the team, and joined by Jose Redondo Ramos of the Liberty Seguros team gained a quick lead, which expanded to a maximum of 9'20 minutes at around the 100 km mark.
+A breakaway from the peloton after 25 km, led by Wouter Weylandt of the team, and joined by José Antonio Redondo of the Liberty Seguros team gained a quick lead, which expanded to a maximum of 9 minutes 20 minutes at around the 100 km mark.

 The lead was reduced by the peloton to about three minutes at the start of the final climb of the day.
-On the climb, Ramos quickly shook off Weylandt, and started up the climb by himself.
+On the climb, Redondo quickly shook off Weylandt, and started up the climb by himself.
 Several early attacks from out of the peloton were pulled back, but the first which succeeded was by Spanish climber Óscar Sevilla who quickly opened a lead of several hundred meters.
-He was shortly followed by 's Dario Cioni, and as the climb entered its steepest final stage, the solo leader Ramos was caught and passed.
+He was shortly followed by 's Dario Cioni, and as the climb entered its steepest final stage, the solo leader Redondo was caught and passed.

-A drive from the GC leaders in the group chasing Sevila and Cioni eventually led to the two being pulled in with several kilometer left to go, and as the climb approached the summit 23-year-old Spanish all-rounder Alberto Contador launched an attack up the hill that quickly gained a lead of 20 seconds, which was held until the summit and the finish.
+A drive from the GC leaders in the group chasing Sevilla and Cioni eventually led to the two being pulled in with several kilometres left to go, and as the climb approached the summit, 23-year-old Spanish all-rounder Alberto Contador launched an attack up the hill that quickly gained a lead of 20 seconds, which was held until the summit and the finish.

 A notable underperformance of the stage was 's Paolo Savoldelli, 2nd in the GC that day, who suffered from diarrhoea and had to stop several times during the stage, and eventually lost 12 minutes on the leaders.
-Also Overall Leader Christopher Horner and local favorite Alexandre Moos were not able to keep up with the blistering pace on the final climb and both lost over a minute to stage winner Contador.
+Also, Overall Leader Christopher Horner and local favorite Alexandre Moos were not able to keep up with the blistering pace on the final climb and both lost over a minute to stage winner Contador.